Why Shade Matters at Kauffman Stadium

 Kauffman Stadium Sun and Shade Overview

 The stadium's capacity is 37,903.
 The distinctive outfield water features and fountains are visible from right field and center field seating, but those areas face afternoon sun exposure.
-The upper deck overhangs create pronounced shadow zones, particularly valuable on the third base side.
+The upper deck overhangs create pronounced shadow zones, particularly valuable on the first base side.
 The modern renovations included structural improvements that enhance shade-producing overhangs.
 The ballpark's open location means the structure itself is the primary shade source.

 Best Shaded Sections